Ill health retirement and your pension

 Retiring on ill health grounds will not prevent you from working again.

-However, returning to work could have implications for your benefits and you will need to consider the restrictions listed below.
+However, returning to work could have implications for your benefits.
+Abatement applies to both tier 1/lower tier and tier 2/upper tier awards.
+Tier 2/upper tier awards have two additional restrictions.
+All restrictions that you will need to consider are listed below.

-If you retire under tier 1/lower tier and return to NHS employment before you reach the normal pension age, there will be a limit on how much you can earn without your pension being affected.
+If you retire under tier 1/lower tier or tier 2/upper tier and return to NHS employment before you reach the normal pension age, there will be a limit on how much you can earn without your pension being affected.

 This is known as the ‘earnings margin’.
-If your post retirement NHS earnings exceed the earnings margin, your NHS pension will be abated.
-All restrictions cease from normal pension age.
+If your post retirement NHS earnings from your pension and NHS income exceed the earnings margin, your NHS pension will be abated.
+Abatement ceases to apply after your normal pension age.

-If you reached the earnings margin then reduce your hours or earnings, your pension will be restored from the date that your post retirement NHS earnings fall below the earnings margin.
+If you are in receipt of a tier 1/lower tier pension and exceed the earnings margin but then reduce your hours or earnings, your pension will be restored from the date that your post retirement NHS earnings fall below the earnings margin.

 Your pension ceases to be subject to abatement when you reach the normal pension age of the scheme.